Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Disaster Strikes: RMS Olympic

-In 1911, Jessop was granted a position on-board the White Star luxury liner RMS Olympic.
+In 1911, Jessop was granted a position on board the White Star luxury liner RMS Olympic.
 Despite working 17 hours a day and earning a modest wage, Violet was happy on the impressive ship and enjoyed her daily duties.
 The ship's maiden voyage was captained by Edward Smith, who would lose his life the following year in the Titanic disaster.
-She was on-board the vessel on September 20, 1911, when the Olympic departed Southampton and collided with the British warship HMS Hawke.
-Though the Olypmic's hull was severely damaged, the ship was still able to return to port under her own power.
+She was on board the vessel on September 20, 1911, when the Olympic departed Southampton and collided with the British warship HMS Hawke.
+Though the Olympic's hull was severely damaged, the ship was still able to return to port under her own power.
 No one was seriously injured or killed in the crash.
-Both Jessop and Edward Smith were present during the collision, and would reunite during the RMS Titanic's maiden voyage.
+Both Jessop and Edward Smith were present during the collision and would reunite during the RMS Titanic's maiden voyage.

 The Tragedy of the RMS Titanic

 Arguably one of the most infamous ships in history, the RMS Titanic was heralded as "The Ship of Dreams" and set sail on its maiden voyage on April 10, 1912.
 At the time of its launch, the ocean liner was the largest ship afloat in the world.
 As discussed in her memoirs, Jessop had initially been reluctant to leave the Olympic and join Titanic.
 Her friends and colleagues had ultimately convinced her, and at age 24 Violet would unknowingly become a part of history.